Back to Street Smart

 3. Document everything.
 Screenshot all conversations and threats.

-4. Report to FIA immediately.
+4. Report to NCCIA immediately.
 This is a serious crime and they act on it quickly.

 5. Consider telling someone you trust.
 The shame blackmailers rely on loses power when you have support.